railwayapp/docs/src/docs/guides/database-migration-guide.md

 ## Other Options

-If you would prefer not to go through the migration flow as outline above, there are other options for your migration path -
+If you would prefer not to go through the migration flow as outlined above, there are other options for your migration path -

 1. **Template** - The template which is used in the automation can be deployed at-will.
 Deploy this manually in your project if you prefer this method.
 2. **DIY** - If our tools don't align with your needs, or you have a unique migration process in mind, you're welcome to execute your own strategy.
 We always recommend ensuring you have a backup and a process for testing.